 Is it hard for you to trust God in difficult times?
 Frankly, trust does not come easily for most of us, especially when we are asked to believe in something we can’t see.
-But that is exactly what God requires us to do.
-He asks us to believe His Word and trust Him in the midst of our trials, even when it doesn’t make sense-at all.
+But that is exactly what God asks us to do.
+He asks us to believe His Word and trust Him in the midst of our trials, even when it doesn’t make sense–at all.

-In a time of suffering, I asked God to help me understand why He would ask us to rejoice in sorrow and pain.
-It seemed almost mean to me.
+In a time of suffering, I asked God to help me understand why He puts us through hard times.
+It seemed almost cruel to me.
 In His sovereignty, He gave me a word picture to help explain things from His perspective.

 Strangely, He answered through a squash plant.
 Weird, I know.

 In this post, I am going to help you understand why you can trust God in difficult times.
-By the end of the story, maybe you will finally understand why our trials are worth it.
-Perhaps even a reason to rejoice.
+By the end of the word picture, you may finally understand why bad things happen and see it from a difficult perspective.

 *I continue the word picture of a garden and talk about composting in a related post.
 It is a great analogy of how to overcome failure or loss.
 God can redeem even the worst things that happen to us.